#2454 $1,100Deco beaded silk flapper dress, c.1925

 The hipline band intimates the stylized simplicity of a Classical decorative frieze—the narrative horizontal band used by Classical architects, e.g., the Elgin Marbles Parthenon frieze.
 Instead of an Athenian religious procession, our hipline frieze charmingly compliments the female form.

 The condition is almost excellent.
 The structurally sound dress just shows gentle wear.

-It was photographed on a mannequin that measures 36" bust, 25" waist, and 36" hip.
+It measures: 40" bust and waist, 44" hip, and 45" from shoulder to hem.
+Heavily beaded flapper dresses are meant to be loose.
+Our dress was photographed on a mannequin that measures 35" bust, 25" waist, and 36" hip.